O5ten/halp/README.md

 This is currently under development and today it only reads csv-files and puts the data into the interface.
 The next step of development is the filtering algorithms and change detectors, after that comes different profilers that uses different data to correlate between different statistics to give stronger suggestions.

+The core is written in Java and the interface is written in JavaFX with FXML-assistance, because it is better than Swing.